lwjohnst86/blog/_posts/2015-05-13-git-workflow-databases-updated.md

     ## Fix any conflicts if need be
     git push origin master

-On BitBucket/GitHub, the two things you will need to do is "Fork" and "Pull request", that's it.
+On BitBucket/GitHub, the three things you will need to do is "Fork" the repo, copy the https link, and use the "Pull request", that's it.